- Class: Reptilia (Reptiles)

 Baby boas.
 Like all boas, anacondas do not lay eggs; instead, they give birth to live young.
 The young are attached to a yolk sac and surrounded by a clear membrane, not a shell, as they develop in their mother’s body.
 This ensures they are kept at a fairly constant temperature and are protected from predators.

 When the young are ready to be born, they are pushed out an opening called the cloaca.
 They are still surrounded by the protective membrane and must break it open.
 Then they are on their own to start protecting themselves (usually by hiding at first) and to find food.
 Newborn anacondas are smaller versions of the adults and instinctively know how to survive on their own without any help from their mother.

 AT THE ZOO

-The San Diego Zoo’s first anacondas arrived in 1939.
+In 1939, the first anacondas arrived at the San Diego Zoo.
 Today, a pair of green anacondas can be seen in a corner exhibit of our famous Reptile House.
 The male was born in 1998 and the female in 2008.
 Look for the two lounging in their pond, draped in the branches, or coiled under a log.